schuelermine/ix-rs/README.md

 A trait for values that permit contiguous subranges.
 This is a port of the `Ix` class from Haskell to a trait in Rust.
+However, its use should not be limited to the original design goal.

 This crate provides the `Ix` trait:
 ```rs